4 SCRA 1 G.R. No. L-19313 January 19 1962 [Midnight Appointment]

 ISSUE:

-Whether or not the 350 midnight appointments of former President Garcia were valid.
+Whether or not the 350 midnight appointments of

 No. After the proclamation of the election of President Macapagal, previous President Garcia administration was no more than a care-taker administration.
 He was duty bound to prepare for the orderly transfer of authority the incoming President, and he should not do acts which he ought to know, would embarrass or obstruct the policies of his successor.
 It was not for him to use powers as incumbent President to continue the political warfare that had ended or to avail himself of presidential prerogatives to serve partisan purposes.
 The filling up vacancies in important positions, if few, and so spaced to afford some assurance of deliberate action and careful consideration of the need for the appointment and the appointee's qualifications may undoubtedly be permitted.
 But the issuance of 350 appointments in one night and planned induction of almost all of them a few hours before the inauguration of the new President may, with some reason, be regarded by the latter as an abuse Presidential prerogatives, the steps taken being apparently a mere partisan effort to fill all vacant positions irrespective of fitness and other conditions, and thereby deprive the new administration of an opportunity to make the corresponding appointments.